nikitavoloboev/data/fitness/fitness.md

 I start every morning by either going to the gym, playing tennis or running for 1 hour.

-I am also limiting my time being stationary and never sitting in one place for too long.
+I use a standing desk riser to turn any table into a temporary standing desk if needed.
+I never sit for prolonged times as it affects my posture and health in a negative way.

 ## Notes